tvo25/graditude/README.md

 ## Getting Started for Production

-Building the production environment involves the same steps as local; however, use `docker-compose.production.yml` instead.
-The environment also needs to be configured.
+Building the production environment involves the same steps as local.
+However, use `_prod` instead of `_dev` for the `-p` flag, and use `docker-compose.prod.yml` for the `-f` flag.

+You also need to configure the production environment using the steps below.

 ### 1. Traefik